Christopher Chandler (businessman): Personal life

 Chandler has maintained a low public profile and few photographs exist of his likeness, nor much information about his personal life.
 He enjoys windsurfing, water-skiing and riding motorcycles.
 Chandler has built computers and written software programs in his spare time.

 The Chandler brothers bought La Fleur du Cap in Cap Ferrat for their parents.
 It was previously owned by David Niven and Charlie Chaplin.

 Chandler became a citizen of Malta, a member-state of the European Union, in 2016.
+He did so through the Maltese government's IIP scheme.
 When the news of Chandler's Maltese citizenship became public in 2018, one MEP expressed disapproval of his dual citizenship.
 It subsequently became clear that Chandler was not a Brexiteer, and his application for Maltese citizenship was made before the UK referendum in June 2016.
 Charles Moore, writing for the Telegraph in May 2018, wrote that Chandler "has never advanced political views or, according to Legatum employees, expressed opinions about Brexit".